menard-codes/PythonGQLArticle/README.md

 It is a tutorial on how to build a GraphQL API in Python using FastAPI (for route handling), Strawberry (for Schema definition and everything GraphQL), and Postgres (the database).

+## Prerequisites

+1. [ElephantSQL Account (optional)](https://www.elephantsql.com/) - If you decided to use Postgres (like in the tutorial) and decided to go for the managed Postgres DB option
+2. Python3: ^3.11.0

 ## Getting Starteted

 1. Fork this repo.